Computer Hope

 5. Click the AutoText tab.

-If you have a common word or phrase you wish to add to AutoText, you can follow the below steps.
+If you have a common word or phrase you want to add to AutoText, select your version of Microsoft Word below and follow the steps.

 1. Open Microsoft Word.